 Do you want to test Spotify and Deezer before choosing one of them?

 Maybe you want to try out the same music collection on Spotify and Deezer, just to compare the algorithms and the UX of each service.
-Transfer your music collection with TuneMyMusic with no effort to Spotify and Deezer and test the services in the free version and with the same collection.
+Sync your music collection with TuneMyMusic with no effort to Spotify and Deezer and test the services in the free version with the same collection always synchronized.

 If you still think none of those services is yet up to your standards.
 In that case, you can check our blog with more articles comparing streaming services, such as Apple Music vs. Spotify, or even a deep analysis of the newcomer Tidal and comparing it with Spotify.